francescogaffi/pexsbm/APPLICATION/README.txt

 ### DATA #################
 ##########################

 • "crime_net.RData".
 It contains the criminal network data analyzed in the article (adjacency matrix, node attributes, and additional useful quantities for graphical representation of the network).
-The pre-processed data are obtained from the GitHub repository "https://github.com/danieledurante/ESBM".
-The original data are available at "https://sites.google.com/site/ucinetsoftware/datasets/covert-networks/ndrangheta-mafia-2"
+The original data are available at "https://sites.google.com/site/ucinetsoftware/datasets/covert-networks/ndrangheta-mafia-2".
+See also the GitHub repository "https://github.com/danieledurante/ESBM" for information on data pre-processing.

 ##########################
 ### STEP-BY-STEP CODE ####